private-octopus/picoquic/doc/multipath.md

 Path event callbacks can be enabled by calling "picoquic_enable_path_callbacks".
 This can be set as the default for new connections by calling "picoquic_enable_path_callbacks_default".
-If enabled, the folling events will be signalled by callbacks:
+If enabled, the following events will be signalled by callbacks:

  - picoquic_callback_path_available: